Health in Liberia: Health infrastructure

 Liberia has 5,000 full-time or part-time health workers and 51 Liberian doctors to cater to a population of 3.8 million, according to the 2006 health survey.
 That's the equivalent of one doctor serving about 76,000 civilians.
 Most of the hospitals, clinics and equipment were destroyed as a result of the 14-year civil war from 1989 to 2003.
-Strengthening Strengthening the health sector faces financial problems.
+Strengthening the health sector faces financial problems.
 The government used only 16.8% of the total health expenditure in the country.

 Liberia is heavily dependent on the international community for health infrastructure and assistance.
 International aid organizations assist the government in rebuilding medical facilities and providing basic health care to its citizens.
 The World Health Organization (WHO) donated equipment and helped provide and assist in vaccinating people to prevent the spread of many infectious diseases.

 The Global Alliance for Vaccines and Immunization (GAVI) is investing $160 million to improve Liberia's health care system and improve the quality of immunization services.
 The international medical humanitarian organization Médecins Sans Frontières (MSF) helped Liberia after the civil war (2003) by running free hospitals, treating more than 20,000 women and children each year.